We're dedicated to keeping our customers safe and warm all year round, whatever the weather.

 What to do if your boiler stops working in cold weather

 Check if your boiler’s condensate pipe has frozen.
 Cold weather can freeze the condensate pipe, which is the external pipe that takes condensation from your boiler to your drain outside.
-If you think your condensate pipe has frozen, watch this short video from HomeServe to find out how to safely thaw the pipe:
+If you think your condensate pipe has frozen, watch this short video to find out how to safely thaw the pipe:

 If your boiler still doesn’t fire up after trying to thaw the condensate pipe, contact your gas supplier if you have home or boiler care cover.
 Alternatively, you can contact a Gas Safe registered engineer for assistance.
 You can find an engineer near you on the Gas Safe Register website.
 The National Gas Emergency Service won't be able to help with boiler or appliance issues.